hellohuangwei/MaritimeDataExchange/README.md

 - **Vessel scheduling and weather data**: Chain-based verification and pricing using AIS and meteorological data
 - **Satellite data leasing**: Providers offer encrypted access with permission controls and automated payment
 - **Logistics order matching**: Forwarders can submit and match orders through smart contract automation

+# OffChainSyncMaritimeData

+`OffChainSyncMaritimeData is a middleware service that listens to maritime smart contract events on the blockchain and synchronizes them to off-chain systems such as databases, APIs, or business platforms.